Our Lady Help Of Christians Primary School

 John Therry Catholic High School

-Father John Therry was also responsible for the building of St. Bede's Church at Appin, the oldest Catholic Church in continuous use on the Australian mainland, in 1837.
+Father John Therry was also responsible for the building of Saint Bede's Church at Appin, the oldest Catholic Church in continuous use on the Australian mainland, in 1837.
 St Bede's Church is part of the Our Lady Help Of Christians Parish.

 Visit the John Therry Catholic High School Website